Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 According to the results of \textit{Dunn’s} post-hoc test, the number of comments and the number of comments per collaborator exhibit statistically significant differences between the \textit{Documentation} and \textit{Server/host configuration} fault categories.
 As illustrated in Fig.~\ref{fig:5g_metrics:sub2}, issues categorized as \textit{Server/host configuration} receive, on average, a higher number of comments than \textit{Documentation} issues.
-This observation can be attributed to the lower complexity of documentation-related issues, which typically require fewer technical discussions.
+This difference suggests that server/host configuration faults require more diagnostic negotiation than documentation faults.
+In many server/host fault issues, the failure is bound to the user's host environment, local configuration, or execution setting; maintainers may not be able to directly access or reproduce that environment and therefore need to request required logs, ask follow-up questions, compare host settings, or iterate over partial reproduction attempts.
+By contrast, documentation issues are usually more localized: once the missing or incorrect information is identified, the fix often requires less back-and-forth technical diagnosis.
 This interpretation is consistent with prior studies indicating that documentation issues in software repositories are generally less technically complex than functional bug-related issues, as they often concern formatting, clarity, or tool support rather than in-depth debugging or fault localization~\cite{aghajani2020software}.
 In contrast, bug reports frequently involve detailed failure descriptions, reproduction steps, and stack traces, which are associated with increased developer effort and longer resolution times~\cite{soltani2020significance}.
-Similarly, Fig.~\ref{fig:5g_metrics:sub4} shows that the average number of comments per collaborator is higher for S\textit{erver/host configuration} issues than for \textit{Documentation} issues.
-This trend further reflects the relatively limited discussion required to resolve documentation-related problems, resulting in fewer comments both overall and per contributor.
+Similarly, Fig.~\ref{fig:5g_metrics:sub4} shows that the average number of comments per collaborator is higher for \textit{Server/host configuration} issues than for \textit{Documentation} issues.
+This pattern indicates that the extra discussion is not merely caused by more people joining the issue discussion, but by more intensive back-and-forth among the participants already involved in diagnosing the fault.
+In other words, server/host configuration faults appear to increase the depth of diagnostic interaction rather than the breadth of participation.